Your Build Scripts Stink: The State of Code Smells in Build Scripts: Sniffer: Static Analytics Tool for Build Scripts

 \section{Sniffer: Static Analytics Tool for Build Scripts}

 Our static analysis tool, \textit{Sniffer}, has been developed to automatically detect code smells in build scripts.
 In this section, we describe the development and evaluation process of Sniffer's smell detection.
-Our tool will be available upon request.
+Our tool is available in data availability~\cite{datashare}.